Bursledon Brickworks Museum: Sport

 On 20 March, Bursledon Brickworks F.C. beat North Warnborough 4–1 in the semi-finals of the 1926 Hants Junior Cup.
 The cricket team, Lower Swanwick B.C.C. won the Sarisbury and District Cricket League Division 2 championship shield in 1908.

 Closure of the brickworks

-The brickworks finally closed in 1974, and the site was later saved from demolition by the Hampshire Buildings Preservation Trust.
+The brickworks closed in 1974, and the site was later saved from demolition by the Hampshire Buildings Preservation Trust.
 The south section of Bursledon Brickworks which houses the brick kiln, chimney, drying sheds, boiler and engine house are Grade II* listed.
 The north section was demolished and the land was acquired by the National Air Traffic Services.
 NATS operate the London Area Control Centre and London Terminal Control Centre.
 As site owners, they have provided funding for the Swanwick Lakes Wildlife Reserve project managed by the Hampshire and Isle of Wight Wildlife Trust.

 Museum

 Charity status

 The Bursledon Brickworks Trust which ran from July 1997 – February 2007 was replaced by the Bursledon Brickworks Museum Trust in November 2016.
 The museum has charitable status.